 I am a visual artist focused on conveying nature’s plea for interconnectedness through yarn, thread, and fabric.
 Using traditional textile methods like knitting, weaving, and embroidery, I mainly work with soft hand-dyed fibers to create unconventional pieces ranging from small two-dimensional tapestries to monumental sculptural forms.

 In addition to the beauty and fragility of the natural environment, womanhood and motherhood are also recurring concepts of my work.
 I explore materials, texture and color to connect these ideas and bring them to life with my hands and heart.

-Her practice has roots in her native Uruguay, a country where sheep outnumber people, and where wool and other natural fibers are still an important tool for the livelihood of many people, especially women.
-The relationship between the fibers Politzer works with and the place where she was born evokes for her the comfort of belonging, no matter where she is.
+My practice has roots in my native land of Uruguay, a country where sheep outnumber human inhabitants, and where wool and other natural fibers continue to be an essential tool for people’s livelihood, especially women.
+The relationship between the fibers I work with and the place where I was born evokes the comfort of belonging, no matter where I am in the world.

 Over the last several years, my art practice has evolved outside of the studio, allowing me to foster community and create a platform for others to share their textile art journey.